Toroidal compactifications of the moduli spaces of Drinfeld modules: Generalized and log Drinfeld modules

-\begin{sbpara} We prove (1) of \ref{logD8}, that is, in the case the log structure of $S$ is trivial, a log Drinfeld module over $S$ of rank $d$ with level $N$ structure is equivalent to a Drinfeld module over $S$ of rank $d$ with level $N$ structure.
+Let us prove (1) of \ref{logD8}.
+That is, if the log structure of $S$ is trivial, then the notion of a log Drinfeld module over $S$ of rank $d$ with level $N$ structure is equivalent to the notion of a Drinfeld module over $S$ of rank $d$ with level $N$ structure.

 Assume we are given a log Drinfeld module over $S$ of rank $d$ with level $N$ structure.
-By definition, it comes from a log regular $S'$.
-The morphism $S\to S'$ factors as $S\to U\to S'$, where $U$ is the part of $S'$ with trivial log structure which is open in $S'$.
+By definition, \'etale locally on $S$, it comes from a log regular $S'$.
+The morphism $S\to S'$ factors as $S\to U\to S'$, where $U$ is the part of $S'$ with trivial log structure, which is open in $S'$.
 On $U$, we have a Drinfeld module of rank $d$ with level $N$ structure in the usual sense.
 Since we pull it back, the original object is a Drinfeld module of rank $d$ with level $N$ structure.
 Conversely, assume that we have a Drinfeld module over $S$ of rank $d$ with level $N$ structure.
-It is obtained by a morphism $S\to \cM^d_N$ as the pullback of the universal object over the regular scheme $\cM^d_N$, yielding a log Drinfeld module with level $N$ structure.
+It is obtained via a morphism $S\to \cM^d_N$ to the moduli space of Drinfeld modules of rank $d$ and level $N$ as the pullback of the universal object over the regular scheme $\cM^d_N$, yielding a log Drinfeld module with level $N$ structure.

 \end{sbpara}